Your Child's Checkup: 3 to 5 Days

 - fencer's pose: straightens arm when head is turned to that side and bends opposite arm

-3. Perform a physical exam with your baby undressed while you are present.
+3. Do an exam with your baby undressed with you present.
 This exam will include an eye exam, listening to your baby's heart and feeling pulses, inspecting the umbilical cord, and checking the hips.

 Here are some things to keep in mind until your next routine visit at 1 month:

-- Continue to feed your baby on demand (when he or she is hungry).
+- Continue to feed whenever your baby is hungry.
 Pay attention to signs that your baby is full, such as turning away from the nipple or bottle and closing the mouth.

 - If you breastfeed: